trckr/trckr-documentation/doc/technical/infrastructure/servers.md

 ## Application Server

 The application runs our server at nine.ch and can be found [here](https://trckr.trvlr.ch).
-Direct access to the server for deployments or configurations is accomplished through ssh with key based authentication.
+Direct access to the server for deployments or configurations is accomplished through SSH with key based authentication.
 The TLS certificate is provided by Let's Encrypt and automated with the certbot.

 ## CI Server